AwaMelvine/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database is the software system that stores data that can consist of models relating through foreign keys while SQL, Structured Query Language, is a language used in querying relational databases.

 1. Why do tables need a `primary key`?

+A table needs a primary key because it needs to identify each record of that table unqiuely by that key and also, other tables that relate to a table uses the primary key to keep track of the relationship.

 1. What is the name given to a table column that references the primary key on another table.

+A foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table to hold the foreign key pairs of both tables.

 ## Project Set Up